Importing a dog: mistakes to avoid when traveling with dogs internationally

 My third mistake was to delay my trip till the one day before my puppy turned 3 months old.
-At 3 months old they become “quarantineable” for rabies.
+At 3 months old they become “quarantineable” for rabies (Note – the regulations have changed in 2017 – look up new US customs regulations).
 If you are importing a dog from Europe that is 3 months or older – the dog must have rabies shot.
 My new flight was booked at the day when my puppy turned 3 months.
 I talked to the check-in crew about this and wrote down names of the people I talked to.
 It did help the next day.
 As expected, the new crew didn’t want to take responsibility for a non-vaccinated 3 months old puppy being checked-in on a plane.
 Having the names of the previous crew and explaining the whole story actually helped.

 My fourth mistake was the wrong crate.
 I read online crate requirements for international travels.
 One of the requirements was to have the crate securely closed.
 Well, apparently, what travel crate manufacturers consider “secure” is not good enough for some check-in crew members.
 I flew Air France from Warsaw to Paris with no crate issues.
 But in Paris, a person who was checking us in didn’t like my crate – it didn’t look secure enough.
 My connection in Paris was about 6 hours.
 At the end – I barely made it on the plane.
 I don’t want to say that Parisians are not helpful, but they sure do play on your nerves.
 After several hours freaking out that I might get stuck in Paris, they finally found a maintenance guy with a drill who punched a few holes in my crate and used cable ties to lock the door.
 Needless to say, I wasn’t able to open the crate immediately after I landed in San Francisco and my poor puppy had to spend an extra time in crate bursting for a pee.